 It will bubble and fizz a little, but that will not last long.

 4. Knead the mixture until the liquid is worked into the dry ingredients.

 The mixture should have the consistency of wet sand.

 You may want to wear gloves if you are sensitive to any of the ingredients.

 5. Take your mold and scoop the mixture into both sides of the mold.
 Press it down lightly and add more to leave a mound in each half.

 6. Over the bowl, press the molds together firmly, twisting very slightly as you push the two halves together and allow the excess to fall into the bowl.

 7. Tap both halves lightly with your finger or a spoon.
 Gently pull one half off and then the other.

 If it crumbles or falls apart, then dump it back into the bowl and try again, remembering to pack it lightly into each half before bringing them together.

-8. Set them out to dry overnight.
+8. Set your natural bath bombs out to dry overnight.
 Enjoy!!